 Your child may know what he or she wants, or may simply not be enjoying school that much.
 Some students thrive in the noisy, traditional school environment and succeed over 3 or 5 years in finding their feet and enjoy the emphasis or academic subjects.
 Others, as they grow up, are looking for something a bit different.

-They love project work, are already thinking about the world of work.
-Excited by technology; wanting to be part of an exciting industry; wishing that classes could be more relevant and stimulating.
+They love a project, and are already thinking about the world of work.
+They are excited by technology; wanting to be part of an exciting industry; wishing that classes could be more relevant and stimulating.
 Perhaps a UTC is what they need.

 Every school cherishes the student with a solid collection of A*s.
-Few schools can tailor their curriculum to suit those who have other special talents – computer skills, brilliant with people, natural leaders, hands-on designers, selling, hobbyists, the artistic, great organizers… With only 600 students when we are full, our approach will be more personal, more understanding of each child’s special attributes.
+Few schools can tailor their curriculum to suit those who have other special talents – computer skills, brilliant with people, natural leaders, hands-on designers, intuitive salespeople, hobbyists, the artistic, great organizers…

 - What’s so different?

 Students will work in teams that will teach them how to cooperate, draw on each other’s skills and compensate for any weaknesses.
-In some ways, like in expected behaviour and personal freedoms, the UTC will be more like a professional workplace than a secondary school.
-There will be 25-30 students per class and the school day will typically run form 8.30am to 5.30pm except on Fridays when we will finish at 3pm.
+In some ways, like in expected behaviour and personal freedoms, the UTC will be more like a professional workplace than a secondary school, with a 9am to 4pm day and early finish Fridays for those who have completed all their projects!

 - Why computer science?